tweag/jupyenv/README.md

 ![jupyterWith kernels](kernels.png)

 This repository provides a Nix-based framework for the definition of declarative and reproducible Jupyter environments.
-The environments include jupyterlab - configurable with extension - the classic notebook, and configurable Jupyter kernels with their libraries.
+These environments include JupyterLab - configurable with extensions - the classic notebook, and configurable Jupyter kernels.

-In practice, a jupyter environment is defined in a single `shell.nix` file which can be distributed together with a notebook as a self-contained reproducible package.
+In practice, a Jupyter environment is defined in a single `shell.nix` file which can be distributed together with a notebook as a self-contained reproducible package.